FrancoGaytan/i18next-Presentation/README.md

 ```
 <h1>{translation("login.loginTitle")}</h1>
 ```
 Please notice that from now on we´ll be seeing code from an application which I´ll provide for you in order to understand everything, you can follow up this documentation with the actual app.

+We just talked about the "t" function (translation in the application) and we say wowww very easy but, Where does this function come from?

+### useTranslation (hook)